Hiring

 • Technical Debt Prevention: Your early models were MVPs.
 A Staff ML Engineer identifies where those MVPs are becoming roadblocks, plans migrations, and introduces best practices for modularity, testing, and monitoring that prevent future issues.
 They see the entire technical roadmap, not just the next sprint.

 • Mentorship and Skill Transfer: As your team grows, you need to onboard junior and mid-level engineers effectively.
-A Staff ML Engineer creates the technical standards, provides deep mentorship, and leads technical reviews that elevate the entire team's capability.
+A Staff ML Engineer creates the technical standards, provides deep mentorship, and leads technical reviews that develop the entire team's capability.
 They are multipliers.

 Not every AI startup needs a Staff ML Engineer on day one.
 But once you have a small team of 3-5 ML engineers, and you're moving beyond initial prototypes into production systems with increasing complexity, it's time.
-Waiting too long means your most senior engineers get bogged down by architectural debates and infrastructure issues instead of focusing on model innovation.
+Waiting too long means your most senior engineers get bogged down by architectural debates and infrastructure issues instead of focusing on new model development.

 Where to Find Them: Beyond the Usual Spots